napari/docs/docs/developers/maintenance.md

 ## Refreshing the token

-To create a new token There is a need to go to the personal settings page and select Developer settings at the bottom of the left menu.
-On the visible screen expand the Personal access tokens section and click the Fine-grained token link.
+To create a new token, go to the personal settings page and select _Developer settings_ at the bottom of the left menu.
+On the visible screen, expand the _Personal access tokens_ section and click the _Fine-grained token_ link.

 ![View on list of fine-grained tokens](../images/fine_grained_token.png)

-Then click the Generate new token button in the upper right corner.
+Then click the _Generate new token_ button in the upper right corner.

 Fill the form:

 1. Set expiration to custom and then select the proper date
 2. Select **napari** to be the resource owner
-3. Select **Only selected repositories** and then select **napari/napari** repository
+3. Select _Only selected repositories_ and then select **napari/napari** repository

 ![screenshot of the token creation form](../images/token_permission_form.png)